Blocked Gibbs sampler for hierarchical Dirichlet processes: Introduction

 The widespread popularity of HDP has motivated several sampling-based Markov chain Monte Carlo (MCMC) algorithms \citep{Teh2006HierarchicalDP, Fox2011AAS, Amini2019ExactSS}, as well as variational approximations \citep{Teh2007VI, Wang2011VI, NIPS2012_Bryant}, for efficient posterior inference.
-Split-merge MCMC \citep{WangBlei2012, NIPS2014ChangFisher}, parallel MCMC \citep{Asuncion2008, Williamson13ICML}, and mini-batch online Gibbs \citep{Kim_OnlineGibbs2016} algorithms were also proposed.
-We focus on sampling-based approaches in this paper that enable efficient inference on the HDP mixture model.
-In this regard, the most prominent implementation is the Chinese restaurant franchise (CRF) based collapsed Gibbs sampler \citep{Teh2006HierarchicalDP} that marginalizes over the random probability measures of HDP.
-The conditional distribution of the global and local cluster assignments of each data point depends on the assignments of all the other data points, incorporating auto-correlation between the parameters and mandating the need to iterate over each observation for each group.
+Split-merge MCMC \citep{WangBlei2012, NIPS2014ChangFisher}, parallel MCMC \citep{Asuncion2008, Williamson13ICML, cheng2014parallel}, and mini-batch online Gibbs \citep{Kim_OnlineGibbs2016} algorithms were also proposed.
+We focus on sampling-based approaches in this paper, the most prominent implementation of which is the Chinese restaurant franchise (CRF) based collapsed Gibbs sampler \citep{Teh2006HierarchicalDP}, that marginalizes over the random probability measures of HDP.
+The conditional distributions of the global and local cluster assignments of each data point depends on the assignments of all the other data points, incorporating auto-correlation between the parameters and mandating the need to iterate over each observation for each group.
 These one-at-a-time updates suffer when the sample size is large, motivating the need for a blocked Gibbs sampler, analogous to that of a Dirichlet process (DP) \citep{Ishwaran2001GibbsSM}, that is scalable and exhibits good mixing behavior.
 A straightforward formulation is computationally challenging due to the lack of conjugacy in the posterior updates of the global mixture weights lying on a simplex, whose dimension can be potentially large as they are shared by all the groups.
 To address this, a recent unpublished paper \citep{Amini2019ExactSS} proposed an exact slice sampler that introduces latent variables to allow for natural truncation of the underlying infinite dimensional Dirichlet measures and conjugate blocked updates of the global weights, which however incurs some instability in posterior inference, as demonstrated in our simulations.